-A few weeks later, I will be standing under a palm frond thatched overhang, huddled close with about fifty of my newest friends for protection from the sudden tropical downpour that has decided to unload itself over the midday heat of the industrial city of Chinandega in northwest Nicaragua.
+A few weeks later, I will be standing under a palm frond thatched overhang, huddled close with about fifty of my closest friends for protection from the sudden tropical downpour that has decided to unload itself over the midday heat of the industrial city of Chinandega in northwest Nicaragua.
 The rainy season has just begun, and the storms arrive daily like clockwork.
 They announce themselves out of variable skies which change in minutes from bright and sunny to dark and threatening with powerful crashes of thunder and lightning that shake the ground and sound like they’re coming from the next street over.
 The rains are very welcome in a climate that alternates from six months of arid heat to six months of blazing sunshine and intense humidity.
 After the storms pass the world feels a great deal fresher, cleansed, as the cool wind which follows the rain rushes in after it.

 Of course, the sudden downpours can also be disastrous.
 Flash floods, mudslides, roads washing away and streets flooding waist-deep with backwash from the ancient and barely adequate sewers.
 In León, the colonial-era city where I lived for my first few months in Nicaragua, streets would transform into raging rivers and then wide, dirty lagoons after rains which fell sometimes for minutes, sometimes hours.
 Power outages were a frequent occurrence, and one which lasted more than a day was thanks to the local power station flooding and the generator shorting out from sitting in a pool of water half a meter deep.

-Power outages in the tropics are special experiences.
+Power outages in the lowland tropics are special experiences.
 Fans and air conditioners, almost a requirement for daily survival, sputter and die.
 The air stops moving and a sense of doom settles over the world.
 The constant buzz and hum of ventilators and spinning fan blades is like the soothing voice of a lover in the midday heat or the dark, humid night.
 If the power fails while you are sleeping, it won’t be long before you wake up soaked in sweat, wondering why it’s so quiet.

 The reason I’m in Chinandega, a town without much to recommend it and full of what passes for commerce and industry in the tiny, impoverished country of Nicaragua, is that I’m on my way to visit Bodhi, an old friend from my hometown.
 Bodhi and Dustin, he of the pregnancy remark, are good friends and dedicated surfers and came to Central America together some fifteen or so years ago, chasing the best waves and the biggest parties.
 They found both in Nicaragua.
 Bodhi ended up marrying a local woman and now lives on the coast near Jiquilillo, outside Chinandega, with his wife and pair of half-Nica, half-gringo progeny.
 Every fall he returns home to California with his family to work for a few months, but not too much or too hard.
 Nicaragua is the second-poorest country in the western hemisphere after Haiti, and the gringo dollar goes a long way.